 In Heat

 It sounds odd, but I really haven’t been around cats in heat since I was little.
-The fosters I get are typically all spayed, or have just been spayed.
+I usually foster cats that have already had a spay or little kittens.
 Fortunately, I’d had an unspayed, in-heat Himalayan right before Sprinkle, so I knew the signs:

 - Chirping